 Close your eyes and picture a Ken Burns documentary on bourbon brought to life through live bluegrass music.
 Then all throughout the performance, you actually experience the evolution of bourbon by tasting the whiskey and bourbon that folks were drinking starting back in the 1700’s; then move to what they were drinking throughout the 1800’s, all the way up through present day, and you have:

-“The History Of Bourbon, as Told Through Bluegrass Music”
+“The Evolution Of Bourbon Told Through Bluegrass Music”

 Performed by the leading folks in bourbon and in bluegrass music.